pontelaspilas/GRAD521_DMPtemplate/index.md

 # Data standards and metadata
-There are no metadata standards on the current project I’m working on.

-What is currently in the field does not fit our needs so I will create unstructured metadata.
-I will create metadata in two places, a read me file and within the ATLAS.ti program itself which is what I will use for analysis.
-I will record the metadata throughout the research process including analysis.
-In the read me file I will include the following for the overall project and for each file:
+There are no metadata standards for this research project.
+What is currently in the field does not fit the needs of this project so unstructured metadata will be developed.
+Metadata will be stored in in two places, a read me file describing the project and data collected and within the ATLAS.ti program itself which is what will be used for analysis.
+Metadata will be created throughout the research process including analysis.
+The read me file will include the following each focus group transcription:

-Project Title: Co-creating a telenovela-based intervention to address social isolation and generate community resilience among LGBTQ youth in the USA
-Research Institution: Oregon State University
-Project Director: Dr. Jonathan Garcia
-Grant: Robert Wood Johnson Foundation
+Project Title: Co-creating a telenovela-based intervention to address social isolation and generate community resilience among LGBTQ youth in the USA Research Institution: Oregon State University Project Director: Dr. Jonathan Garcia Grant: Robert Wood Johnson Foundation
 Project Description:

-Data
-Name of file:
+Data Name of file:
 Format:
 Date:
 Creator:
+Facilitators:
+Facilitator Demographics:
 Description/Attributes:
-Facilitator:
-Facilitator Demographics:
+Photos:

-I will have three types of data formats for the focus group data, MP3 files of the audio, transcriptions of the audio recordings in a word file, and pictures of brainstorming activities as JPGs.
-For the data that are transcriptions, I will only have descriptions of who said what.
-For example, Facilitator, Co-facilitator, participant 1, participant 2 etc. with exactly what was said.
+There will be three types of data formats for the focus group data, MP3 files of the audio, transcriptions of the audio recordings in a read me file, and pictures of brainstorming activities as JPGs.
+The transcriptions will include verbal statements of what was said and who said it (For example, Facilitator, Co-facilitator, participant 1, participant 2 etc).

-Within, ATLAS.ti I will have various opportunities to create or add metadata within the data management software.
-For example, I will create document groups (https://www.youtube.com/watch?v=5zwKBFxxE9o) based on specific attributes.
-There are now at least 7 focus groups that we will do with different populations.
+Within, ATLAS.ti there will be various opportunities to create or add metadata within the data management software.
+For example, document groups will be created (https://www.youtube.com/watch?v=5zwKBFxxE9o) based on specific attributes such as the demographics of the population.
 The document groups will be based on these attributes.
-These will be data formats such the transcriptions and brainstorm images.
-Another one would be focus group type, 4-H youth, Portland providers, parents of LGBTQ youth, 4-H parents, LGBTQ youth, and rural providers.
-In addition, I can provide a description of each file that I import within the description box of the file in the primary document manager https://www.youtube.com/watch?v=wZX3yq7IeJ8 .
-Later on, I will create codes as I read the transcripts.
-I will probably start with descriptive codes as to when a specific question was asked and then work on open coding.
-When developing a code, I will give each code an operational definition.
-Usually, there are at least 30 plus codes for data I typically work with and have had hundreds of codes depending on the size of the file.
-One of the metadata aspects that will be created will be codebook.
-I can export a codebook output with the operational definition, groundedness, creator, modifier, creation date, and modification date (https://www.youtube.com/watch?v=sp5xHei_uyI ).
+Another attribute that will be coded for is focus group type, 4-H youth, service providers, 4-H parents, and LGBTQ youth.
+In addition, a description of each file that is imported within the description box of the file in the primary document manager https://www.youtube.com/watch?v=wZX3yq7IeJ8 .
+During the analysis portion, codes will be created through first and second cycle coding methods.
+These include structural, descriptive, and in vivo coding.
+Second cycle methods will include eclectic and pattern coding.
+Finally, overall themes will be developed through thematic analysis.
+When developing a code, each code will be given an operational definition to be included in the codebook.
+There will be at least 30 codes to 100 codes.
+The codebook can be exported from ATLAS.ti with the operational definition, groundedness, creator, modifier, creation date, and modification date (https://www.youtube.com/watch?v=sp5xHei_uyI ).
 Lastly, the analysis portion includes writing analytic memos (https://www.youtube.com/watch?v=txmhlUzJiiM).
 Analytic memos are like a research diary in which you reflect on the analytical process and comment new thoughts, questions, ideas for future studies, or explanations of why you did things a certain way or why was something modified.

 # Storage and security